andrewwong97/matcha/README.md

 ## To run:

-Note: this assumes you have the required dependencies to create virtual environments, Python Django, and NodeJS First time:
+Note: this assumes you have the required dependencies to create virtual environments, Python, pip, NodeJS

+First time:
 ```
 cd matcha/matcha